 Website: A key vehicle for disseminating the latest information as quickly as possible.
-The University's website features a prominent home page icon 'Bursaries 4 You' which takes enquirers immediately to the detail of the University's bursary schemes, plus information on the national loan and grant schemes, links to other useful sites etc. An additional 'Money Matters' link under a generic 'Information About' heading on the home page provides a 'one click' access to a range of additional financial information including fees, payment arrangements, discount, state benefits, additional scholarships available etc. The site also includes a substantial section on budgeting - providing a handy reckoner to calculate living expenses.
+The front page of the University's website features a Money Matters link which takes enquirers immediately to the University's bursary schemes, information on the national loan and grant schemes and a range of additional financial information including fees, payment arrangements, discount, state benefits, additional scholarships available etc. The site also includes a substantial section on budgeting - providing a handy reckoner to calculate living expenses.